 Our researchers also regularly write Opinion Pieces and Articles for on-line news services such as The Conversation.

-Indigenous peoples of Canada and New Zealand share similar experiences as subjects of British colonialism yet the Maori have fared better says Associate Professor Dominic O'Sullivan in his piece in Conversation Canada, Oct 16
+Indigenous peoples of Canada and New Zealand share similar experiences as subjects of British colonialism yet the Maori have fared better says Associate Professor Dominic O'Sullivan in his piece in The Conversation Canada, Oct 16

 Australia's species need an independent champion Drs Geoffrey Heard and Dale Nimmo were among the seven authors of an article in The Conversation, Oct 12, calling for the role of the Federal Government's Threatened Species Commissioner to be strengthened and made independent.